Rain water barrels offer an eco-friendly solution for watering plants -- indoors and out.

 Want practical and good-looking, too?

-This big 65-gallon Rainwater Urn is a shapely alternative to ordinary rain water barrels.
+This big 75-Gallon Rain Barrel is a shapely alternative to ordinary rain water barrels.

-Made of tough, scratch- and chip-resistant polyethylene, this rain saver looks like terra cotta and has a sturdy brass spigot at the bottom.
+Made of tough, scratch- and chip-resistant polyethylene, this rain saver looks like an old-fashioned stoneware jar and has sturdy feet at the bottom to stabilize it.

 These rain water barrels are a stylish way to collect free rainwater.
 Put one to good use...you'll save money, conserve water and treat your plants.

 Wooden rain barrel?
 Most people will think so.
-This Flat-Back Rain Barrel is actually made of rugged polyethylene, with a textured finish that looks like weathered oak.
+This Eco Rain Flat-Back Barrel is actually made of 100% recycled polyethylene, with a textured finish that looks like weathered oak.

 It holds a big 50 gallons, yet snugs right up to the house thanks to its space-saving flat-back design.